 We are writing to request your cooperation in HUD’s Housing Choice Voucher (HCV) Program Administrative Fee Study.
 The goal of this study is to estimate the cost of administering a high-performing HCV program and to use that cost information to develop an administrative fee formula for all PHAs in the HCV program.
 Creating an objective basis for funding administrative costs could be an important step in ensuring adequate appropriations.

 The study is being carried out in three phases.
 The first phase involves identifying high performing HCV programs to participate in a national study of administrative fees and costs.
 The sample is designed to reflect the diversity of high performing HCV programs by size, location, voucher types administered, and other factors that could affect the cost of administering the program.
-Through site visits conducted in 2011, we have identified approximately 45 programs that met the study’s criteria for high performance and efficiency.
+Through site visits conducted in 2011, we have identified approximately 35 programs that met the study’s criteria for high performance and efficiency and are sufficiently large to be included in the study.
 We are testing the study’s data collection procedures for the full study at 4 of these PHAs.
-The expected sample size for the full study is 50-55 PHAs, so we need to identify an additional 11-16 PHAs that meet the study criteria and are willing to participate.
+The expected sample size for the full study is up to 60 PHAs, so we need to identify approximately 25 more PHAs that meet the study criteria and are willing to participate.
 Data collection for the full study is expected to begin in late summer 2012 and to continue through late 2013.

 Your PHA has been selected for consideration for the study because of a consistent pattern of SEMAP high-performance over the past few years.
-We randomly selected 30 agencies from among the 755 agencies that received a High Performer designation on SEMAP in three of the past four years (2007-2010) or in all years in which the agency was scored (if it was not scored in all four years).
-We will be conducting site visits to these 30 agencies, including your agency should you agree to participate, to determine whether the HCV programs meet the criteria for inclusion in the full study.
+We randomly selected 45 agencies from among the 755 agencies that received a High Performer designation on SEMAP in three of the past four years (2007-2010) or in all years in which the agency was scored (if it was not scored in all four years).
+We will be conducting site visits to these 45 agencies, including your agency should you agree to participate, to determine whether the HCV programs meet the criteria for inclusion in the full study.

 The site visits will last one to two days and will include up to one day of interviews with HCV staff and up to one day of file review.
 The interviews will discuss how your PHA administers the HCV program, the factors that affect administrative costs for your program, and the impact on your program of the recent reduction in HCV administrative fees.
 The site visitors will also review written documents related to HCV program administration, such as the Administrative Plan, as well as HCV program staff rosters, and budget documents.
 On the second day of the visit, the site visitors will review a sample of approximately 25 client files.

 While PHAs will not be compensated for these visits, we expect that PHAs participating in the full national study will receive monetary compensation as the full study will involve more staff time over a longer period of time.
-A total of 50-55 PHAs will participate in the full national study, which will involve two months of data collection at each PHA starting in late summer 2012.
+Up to 60 PHAs are expected to participate in the full national study, which will involve two months of data collection at each PHA, starting in late summer 2012.
+(The final sample size for the full study is to be determined, but will be between 50 and 60 PHAs.)